Mouna Guru: Soundtrack

-Release
+Release and reception

-The film turned out to be a sleeper hit.
-Its shows were gradually increased and accounted for 54% of the takings in Chennai box office on its fourth weekend.

-Reception

-The film opened on 16 December 2011 across Tamil Nadu, alongside the Prashanth-starrer Mambattiyan, to positive reviews from critics.
+The film was released on 16 December 2011.
 The Hindu gave the film a positive review citing that "Mouna Guru is one of the small gems of Tamil cinema this year" and that "it marks a promising debut for Shantakumar and advances Arulnidhi's career".
-Rohit Ramachandran from Nowrunning.com rated the movie 3/5 and wrote that "Mouna guru is a well-intentioned thriller that keeps you glued to your seat, which is more than I can say for most Tamil movies."
-Sify.com described the film as "very good", claiming it "works as an intelligent, taut thriller that sustains dramatic tension throughout".
+Sify described the film as "very good", claiming it "works as an intelligent, taut thriller that sustains dramatic tension throughout".
 The critic also went on to claim that Arulnithi "drives the film with the intensity in his eyes, body language and an underplayed performance", while describing John Vijay's performance as "riveting".
 Pavithra Srinivasan of Rediff.com gave the film three and a half stars and described the film as a "must-watch", while mentioning that Uma Riyaz Khan "walks away with the honours".
-Behindwoods.com gave the film three stars out of five praising the director Shantakumar's execution, while also singling out John Vijay's act as "the performance of his career".